geoffwlamb/redditr/README.md

 ### Adjusting Limits to Returned Results and Query Time

-The pushshift api limits returns a maximum of 500 results in a single query.
+The Pushshift API limits returns a maximum of 500 results in a single query.
 You can use <code>get\_reddit\_content</code> to automate the process of sending multiple queries and collecting them into a single data frame.
 Also, if you are having issues with queries taking too long